Health Grand Challenge Internships and Thesis Research Grants

 Trenton / Ghana / Malawi / South Africa

-Applicants should have a strong interest in: public health and socio-economic development; theories of change; performance metrics and statistics; and ideally, but not necessarily, in the sport of soccer.
+Applicants should have a strong interest in: public health and socioeconomic development; theories of change; impact assessment, performance metrics and ideally, but not necessarily, in the sport of soccer.
 Internships are a minimum of 10 weeks; longer engagement is desirable with start and end dates to be set in consultation with interns.

 Population Services International (PSI)